jared-ortega/FakeBeaconESP32/README.md

 # FakeBeaconESP32
-Fake beacon frames for ESP32 using the Arduino IDE
+Another fake beacon frames for ESP32 using the Arduino IDE.

+Based on the WiFiBeaconJam by kripthor (https://github.com/kripthor/WiFiBeaconJam)